softgravity/titanium_flurry/android/documentation/index.md

 ### sg.flurry.setContinueSessionMillis(milliseconds)

-### sg.flurry.onEvent(eventId, parameters)
+### sg.flurry.logEvent(eventId, parameters)

 Paramaters is a hash and is optional

-Use onEvent to track user events that happen during a session.
+Use logEvent to track user events that happen during a session.
 You can track how many times each event occurs, what order events happen in, as well as what the most common parameters are for each event.

 This can be useful for measuring how often users take various actions, or what sequences of actions they usually perform.